-Starting with six year old Mason as he gazes up at the sky, whole life ahead of him, Linklater rapidly moves through the years, making us discover Mason’s family for ourselves.
-Single mother Olivia (Patricia Arquette) is loving and devoted, but always falls in love with the wrong men.
+Starting with six-year-old Mason as he gazes up at the sky, his whole life ahead of him, Linklater rapidly moves through the years, making us discover Mason’s family for ourselves.
+Single mother Olivia (Patricia Arquette) is loving and devoted but always falls in love with the wrong men.
 Absent father Mason Sr. (Ethan Hawke) wants to be the cool parent, despite being a penniless slacker.
-Mason, meanwhile, is a sharp young boy who rebels against his authoritarian parental figures (abusive alcoholics and strict war veterans), becoming a drug smoking, pacifist artist.
+Mason, meanwhile, is a sharp young boy who rebels against his authoritarian parental figures (abusive alcoholics and strict war veterans), becoming a drug-smoking, pacifist artist.

 Rather than focus on the explosive moments in Mason’s life, Linklater observes the tiny, insignificant moments that are definitive to Mason’s character.
 Boyhood is never more alive than riding in the car with Mason Sr., bickering with Mason’s sister (Lorelei Linklater, the director’s daughter), or witnessing the despair of Olivia’s failed marriage.

 While Coltrane is a rather unpolished actor (cast as a child, he matured into the role), he gives a fine performance as a young man trying to come to terms with the world, and his place within it; not hugely emotive, but certainly authentic.
 While his performance isn’t stunning, he’s helped tremendously by two outstanding supporting actors.
 Ethan Hawke is wonderful as Mason’s father, a carefree man who turns his life around to become a role model.
 However, the best performance by far is Oscar-winner Patricia Arquette, who broke hearts all over for her sympathetic performance as the mother who, upon seeing her son leaving for college, tearfully muses that she “just thought there would be more”.